 Paul described the Gentiles’ past condition this way:

 “Therefore remember that you, once Gentiles in the flesh — who are called Uncircumcision by what is called the Circumcision made in the flesh by hands — that at that time you were without Christ, being aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.”
 (Eph.
 2:11-12)

-What a terrible condition Gentiles were in: without Christ, separate from Israel, having no hope, and without God in the world.
-This was all changed through the cross of Christ!
+What a terrible condition Gentiles were in: without any promise of the Christ, separate from Israel and their covenant blessings, having no hope, and without God in the world.
+This would all change though, through the cross of Christ!

 “But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.”
 (Eph.
 2:13-16)

 Through the shedding of His blood, Christ broke down the middle wall of separation between Jew and Gentile, a wall erected by God and set forth in the Mosaic Law.
 The enmity that existed between Jew and Gentile was put to death, and Christ Himself became their peace.
 He brought these two separate groups together and made them one—a new man, created in Christ Jesus —one body of believers reconciled to God through the cross.
 The preposition used here is “through” the cross, not “at” the cross.
 The cross made it possible for Jew and Gentile to be brought together in this way, but this truth was not made known at that time.
 The formation of this new Church is the essence of the mystery revealed to and through the Apostle Paul.